CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

    ![](.././media/download.png "download")

-1. Open the PowerShell by clicking on the **Windows Powershell** from your LABVM Desktop and run this command to copy this script in the **sqlvm** machine.
+1. Open PowerShell by clicking on the **Windows Powershell** from your LABVM Desktop and run this command to copy this script in the **sqlvm** machine.

    ```
    Copy-VMFile "sqlvm" -SourcePath "C:\Users\arcadmin\Downloads\AddSqlAssessment.ps1" -DestinationPath "C:\LabFiles\AddSqlAssessment.ps1" -CreateFullPath -FileSource Host
    ```

-1. After the command is successfully completed, open **sqlvm** from the Hyper-V Manager with double click on **sqlvm**.
+1. After the command is successfully completed, open **sqlvm** from the Hyper-V Manager by double clicking on **sqlvm**.

    ![](.././media/opensqlvm.png "opensqlvm")

-1. On Connect to sqlvm box scroll the bar towards teh small to open the vm in smallest window and then click on **Connect** button.
+1. On Connect to sqlvm box, scroll the bar towards Small to open the vm in smallest window and then click on **Connect** button.

     ![](.././media/scalsqlvm.png "scalsqlvm")

-1. Enter password **demo@pass123** and press **Enter** button to login.
-Then, you can resize the sqlvm window size as per confort.
+1. Type password **demo@pass123** and press **Enter** button to login.
+Then, you can resize the sqlvm window size as per your convenience.

    ![](.././media/entervmpassword.png "entervmpassword")

-1. Open File explorer in the **sqlvm** and navigate to **C:\LabFiles\** this directory and right-click on **AddSqlAssessment.ps1** PowerShell script and select **Run with PowerShell** to run the PowerShell script to schedule the task which will generate the assessment and logs.
+1. Open File explorer from within the **sqlvm** and navigate to **C:\LabFiles\** directory and right-click on **AddSqlAssessment.ps1** PowerShell script and select **Run with PowerShell** to run the PowerShell script to schedule the task which will generate the assessment and logs.

+      > Note: If the script execution doesn't start, re-run the powershell script again.

    ![](.././media/file.png "run")

-1. Enter the below Schduled Task username and Password on powershell window and press enter to run the scipt.
+1. Type the below Schduled Task username and Password on powershell window and press enter to run the scipt.

    * SchduledTaskUserName: Administrator
    * SchduledTaskPassword: demo@pass123

    ![](.././media/file1.png "run")

-1. After running the PowerShell script, navigate to **C:\sqlserver\SQLAssessment** directory in File Explorer, and you will be able to see some files and folders.
+1. After running the PowerShell script, navigate to **C:\sql_assessment** directory in File Explorer, and you will be able to see some files and folders.
 These are the assessments and logs that are generated using the PowerShell script.

     ![](.././media/file12.png "run")